FredrikNoren/ungit/README.md

 -------
 Plugins are installed by simply placing them in the Ungit plugin directory (`~/.ungit/plugins` by default), and then restarting Ungit.

+There's a guide in the [CONTRIBUTING.md](CONTRIBUTING.md) file on how to write new plugins.

 Developing
 ----------